AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

  * ''primitive operations'' are special, usually inlined, procedures, represented in Haskell using the `CallishMachOp` data type; primitive operations may have side effects.
 The `MachOp` and `CallishMachOp` data types are defined in [[GhcFile(compiler/cmm/MachOp.hs)]].

+Both Cmm Operators and Primitive Operations are handled in Haskell as [wiki:Commentary/PrimOps#InlinePrimOps Inline PrimOps], though what I am calling Cmm ''primitive operations'' may be implemented as out-of-line foreign calls.

 ==== Operators ====
 {{{
 data MachOp